 gives us a natural impulse to start our morning late today.
 We plan to take the hour and a half ferry ride to the medieval town of Tallinn in Estonia this afternoon but we don’t depart until 12:30.
 Neither one of us is in the best of moods today as we stayed out far too late last night and then had a big fight when we finally got home.
 Breakfast was silent.

 The ferry ride to Tallinn is extremely uneventful.

-The Jet Cat is designed for complete non-interaction with your fellow traveler and ultimately for those day-trippers looking to purchase as much cheap duty-free beer or alcohol as they are legally able to bring back with them or that they can carry or have their friends carry for them.
+The Jet Cat is designed for complete non-interaction with your fellow Estonian or other traveler and ultimately for those day-trippers looking to purchase as much cheap duty-free beer or alcohol as they are legally able to bring back with them or that they can carry or have their friends carry for them.

 We arrive in Estonia and seek out a square for a late lunch and some humble pie.
 Ahhh the life of 24-7, 365 togetherness, traveling around the world.